 - In the Search: Documents window, select Create.

-- On the Upload Files (Step 1) page, select the applicable DOCX file.
+- On the Upload Files (Step 1) page, upload the applicable DOCX file and classify the document as Case › Summary › Narrative.

 - Select Next.